TheSaaSZoo/PermissionPanther/docs_web/docs/getting-started/1-concepts.md

 Permission Panther keeps permissions extremely simple, but there are a few thing you might want to familiarize yourself with before jumping in:

+## Access Control, Permissions, and Authorization

+These terms all refer to the common subject of determining **who** has **access/permission** to **what**.

+These terms are used interchangeably when discussing how once we've identified who someone is, whether they are allowed to do the action they are attempting to do such as download a file or create a pull request.

 ## ReBAC vs. RBAC

 **RBAC**, or Role-Based Access Control is a method of authorizing users by their role.